Blendify/blender-manual/blender_docs/manual/grease_pencil/modes/draw/tool_settings/arc.rst

 Selecting a Brush and Material
 ------------------------------

-In the Topbar select the brush and material to use with the tool.
+In the Tool Settings select the brush and material to use with the tool.
 The Arc tool uses *Draw Brush* types.
 See :ref:`grease-pencil-draw-common-options` for more information.